Types of Girl about the Globe (GatG) – Cultural GatG, Digital Nomad GatG, History GatG, Music GatG, Ocean GatG, Wellness GatG, Wine GatG

 It’s also close to the famous Lello Bookshop, plus it’s just a 2-minute walk from bars and restaurants so it’s a great place to stay if you want to go out in the evenings.
 It really felt like a taste of luxury for a few nights.
 The apartments don’t have the name on the outside and look like a residential building so don’t get lost finding them as I did.

 - Prices from £61 / €73 per night for a deluxe double room

 - To book, check prices or availability for Oporto Lux Apartments

-Situated in an expansive 50-hectare estate, since it opened in 1992, it has quickly become the pinnacle of luxury accommodations in the area and through the years, even in spite of the introduction of newer names, it has remained unmatched and one of the best places on the Algarve to stay.
-Choose from a double room, premium suite or premium suite with terrace.
+Situated in an expansive 50-hectare estate, since it opened in 1992, it has quickly become the pinnacle of luxury accommodations in the area and through the years.
+Even in spite of the introduction of newer names, it has remained unmatched and one of the best places on the Algarve to stay.
+Choose from a double room, premium suite or premium suite with a terrace.

 - Prices from £317 / €380 per night for a double room

 - To book, check prices or availability for: Vila Pita Parc